Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 #### Typography
 **Serif** type (Noto Serif) is used for headings to make the website trustful as this is for education.
 On the other hand, **San-Serif** type (Open Sans) is used for contents to make the website easy to read and give friendly atmosphere to the users.

+## Features
+To be added as project goes on

-## Features & Technologies
+## Technologies Used

-To be added as project goes
+To be added as project goes on

 ## Resources

-To be added as project goes
+To be added as project goes on

 ## Testing

-To be added as project goes
+To be added as project goes on

 ## Project Barriers & Solutions

-To be added as project goes
+To be added as project goes on

 ## Version Control
-To be added as project goes
+To be added as project goes on

 ## Deployment
-To be added as project goes
+To be added as project goes on

 ## Credits
-To be added as project goes
+To be added as project goes on

+### Contents

+### Media

-## Acknowledgements
+### Acknowledgements
-To be added as project goes